jeremygradisher/resources/README.md

 10. go to users and attach the policy under permissions attach policy

-11. Click back into the user and create the access keys that you need - choose just the cli:<br>
+11. Click back into the user and create the access keys that you need - choose just the cli - it's under Security Credentials - Access keys - Create Access key:<br>
 Now we have what we need:

 user:<br>